Catch Lili Too by Sophie Whittemore

 I loved the characterization, both of the MC and the secondary characters, it was so good.
 There was space for characters to assert things about themselves, then figure out something new and grow a little without it wholly throwing off their characterization up until then.
 The pace at which new secondary characters were added felt really good, just as I got a handle on the dynamics between the current cast there would be a new person or two in a way that made the whole ensemble feel better.
 The tension of having a mostly reliable narrator who is convinced she’s an unreliable narrator was an unexpected treat.
 The MC knows she can’t remember everything, and while she doesn’t actually lie to the reader, there’s a continual worry that we might be missing information or misled because she doesn’t know something she ought to know.
 This was especially welcome in a murder mystery novel.

 The ending made me want more, which is good since this is the first in a series, but at first it felt a little rushed.
 As I was getting towards the 90% mark in the book I was wondering how everything was going to wrap up because I felt like there was a lot to explain, and then it happened kind of abruptly and everything was clear in very short order.
 Given what the ending is I think it worked, but it's definitely a slow burn that just needed one final piece of info to make sense and resolve everything, rather than a book with a lot of loose ends to tie up.
 It made me feel like I need to re-read the whole thing and look for clues I missed earlier, but not in a confusing way.

-CW for gore, blood, graphic violence, the death of a secondary character, suicide, murder, cancer, references to mental illness.
+CW for gore, blood, graphic violence, the death of a secondary character, suicide, suicidal ideation, murder, cancer, references to mental illness.